Body is 17-year-old accused of shooting 2 at Denver high school, Colorado coroner confirms

-The Park County, Colorado, coroner has confirmed that a body found in a wooded area Wednesday evening is 17-year-old Austin Lyle, who allegedly shot and wounded two staff members earlier that day at a Denver high school -- a community already reeling from a fatal incident of gun violence last month.
+A body found in a wooded area in Colorado on Wednesday evening has been identified by the county coroner's office as Austin Lyle -- a 17-year-old who fled after he allegedly shot and wounded two staff members at a Denver high school already reeling from a fatal shooting last month.

-"The Park County Coroners Office will be continuing to conduct a death investigation," the office said in a statement on Facebook, "and will have no further details after an autopsy is completed."
+"The Park County Coroners Office will be continuing to conduct a death investigation," the agency said in a statement on Facebook, "and will have no further details after an autopsy is completed."

-Lyle's body was found around 8:15 p.m.
-Wednesday in Park County near a red Volvo SUV sought by law enforcement, Park County Sheriff Tom McGraw said during a news conference, telling an apprehensive community it should be "relieved" and that an earlier shelter-in-place alert for nearby residents had been lifted.
+Lyle's body was found around 8:15 p.m. near a red Volvo SUV sought by law enforcement, Park County Sheriff Tom McGraw said during a news conference, telling an apprehensive community it should be "relieved" and that an earlier shelter-in-place alert for nearby residents had been lifted.

 Ultimately, the Jefferson County SWAT team led the search and located a body about 1,000 feet from the suspect's vehicle, roughly four hours after the SUV was first located around 4:30 p.m., said McGraw.